dash7ou/OOP_ES6/README.md

 In this section i will explain everything about OOP ES6

-To be clear JavaScript is a script language not a oop language like Java and python, so when we say class this is mean function() in ES5 object becouse es6 model transform to es5 so class and inheritance in es6 like a sweet to es5 to be easily..
+To be clear JavaScript is script language not oop language like Java and python, so when we say class when use ES6 this is mean function object() in ES5 becouse es6 model transform to es5 so classes and inheritance in es6 like a sweet to es5 to be easily..

 Contents of this section:-